-A new set of hominin remains from a cave in China have been analysed and they prove puzzling to place in our family tree.
-These “Red Deer Cave People" share some traits with modern humans but other with earlier populations.
-Whether or not they belong to a new species of hominin, they suggest that there is an awful lot still to learn about how, when and even how many times humans migrated into Asia.
+A new set of Hominin remains from a Cave in China prove difficult to place in the human family tree.
+The "Red Deer Cave People" share some traits with modern humans, and some with older relatives.
+Do they represent hybrids from interbreeding 11,500 years ago or could they represent a new species previously unknown to science?
 Lead author Darren Curnoe from the University of New South Wales and Dr Isabelle de Groot from the Natural History Museum in London discuss the findings.